RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   statements on it.
 * Add the ability to debug cells by pressing `Alt+Shift+Return` or by going to the menu `Debug > Debug cell`.
+* Add permanent history to it, separate from the console history.
 * Add syntax highlighting to it and color `ipdb` prompts.
 * Disambiguate file names in the Breakpoints pane.